xaxxon/v8toolkit/README.md

 object methods.

+###### Const "Fake" Methods

+To have a fake method attached to the const-qualified wrapped class as well, it must accept a const pointer as its first parameter instead.

+    your_class_wrapper.add_method("fake_method_name", [](const YourClass * your_class_object, char *){...});

 #### Introducing the Script Object

 There's one more v8toolkit type we haven't talked about, since it's not needed for simple examples shown so far.
-In a real-world project the same code will be run multiple times and compiling it each time wouuld be a huge waste.
+In a real-world project the same code will be run multiple times and compiling it each time wouuld be wasteful.
 That's where the v8toolkit::Script type comes in.

     // returns a compiled script that can be run multiple times without re-compiling auto script = context->compile("println('Hello Javascript World!');");